JChrysanthemum/JChrysanthemum.github.io/_posts/2023-04-09-GoogleTPU.md

 - Use `Putty key gen` to export a private key.

 - Create a new session on XShell with specificed `Connection->Proxy` and `Connection->User Auth->Method->Pub Key`

+# 2 Use for training

+I perfer to